Have you read about the ‘mom pressure’ and ‘mom guilt’ I had when I first decided to teach my first son?

 As long as your kids love the topic, it will work.

-When your little munchkins find the activity exciting, they will begin to ask you to let them do it by themselves.
+What’s more exciting is that when your little ones find the activity exciting, they will begin to ask you to let them read by themselves!

 You’ll smile with a proud heart seeing you’ve raised a little bookworm who loves books and reading!

 Why don’t you try doing a short read aloud session today?

 Just pick a book or any picture book.
 If you don’t have any idea about how to read, it’s fine just to read the words without any fun voices, or just tell your kids what picture they’re looking at.

 Small gestures from us parents meant a lot to them.